richardsbenjamin/richardsbenjamin.github.io/_posts/2025-09-20-dlesym-output-analysis.md

 ```

-From there, we can visualise the percentiles from various perspectives.
-In the below, we visualise sea surface temperature only.
+From the computed percentiles, we can visualize the temporal and spatial structure of extremes.
+In the analysis below, we focus on sea-surface temperature.

-First, we consider the seasonal cycle of different percentiles of sea surface temperature for a specific location in the Northern hemisphere.
+First, we examine the seasonal cycle of selected percentiles at a specific Northern Hemisphere location.

 <figure>
   <img src="/assets/season_sst_percentiles.png" alt="Graph" width="800" height="700" class="center-image">